 A lazier software data recovery tool might not recognize that the file starts 1,000 sectors after the beginning of this partition (so, actually, sector 3,001,000).
 The tool will go back to sector 1,000 (way back in the first partition) and try to dig up a file that isn’t there.

-Our data recovery experts at Gillware use our custom data recovery software, HOMBRE.
+Our computer data recovery experts at Gillware use our custom data recovery software, HOMBRE.
 HOMBRE was developed for our data recovery engineers, by our data recovery engineers.
 It’s a well-crafted piece of software that gives our technicians a bounty of powerful data recovery tools at their disposal.

 The first thing our data recovery engineers do is make a complete, write-blocked forensic image of the reformatted hard drive.
 HOMBRE will scan through the entire contents of the hard drive to pick up as much metadata as it can to aid our technicians.
 In many accidental reformat data recovery scenarios, the old superblocks haven’t been overwritten.
 Or if they have, the backup superblocks are often still competely intact and can be used to uncover the hard drive’s old filesystem geometry.